Shows

 5. Show fees must be paid at the Secretary’s Booth on the day of the show.
 Classes may be paid by check or in cash.
 Checks are preferred.
 Please provide a separate check/payment for each horse/rider pair.

-6. 4-H participants must present their membership card at the Secretary’s booth.
-Registered 4-H members may pay per class or may pay the 4-H Day Fee of $80.
-The day fee does not cover Challenge or Championship classes.
+6. Registered 4-H members may pay per class or may pay the 4-H Day Fee.
+The day fee does not cover Challenge, Championship or Charity classes.
 Once a payment choice is made for the show, it cannot be changed.

 9. Registration papers must be presented at the Secretary’s booth at check in to enter Registered Breed classes.